SenitelKJ/SenitelKJ/README.md

 <br><br>
 Hi There!
-This repository showcases a selection of projects I've developed, demonstrating my skills in **full stack development**, and **artificial intelligence**, and my on-going learning process.
+This repository showcases a selection of projects I've developed, demonstrating my skills in **full stack development**, **artificial intelligence**, and my on-going learning process.

 <br></br>